isc-projects/bind9/doc/arm/reference.rst

    ``send-cookie`` set at the view or option level.
 The :iscman:`named` server may determine that COOKIE is not supported by the remote server and not add a COOKIE EDNS option to requests.

+It is possible to override the following values defined in :namedconf:ref:`view` and :namedconf:ref:`options` blocks:

+   - :namedconf:ref:`edns-udp-size`

 .. _statschannels: